 Hierarchy / Hierarchical Polyamory

-Describes how we prioritise one or more partners over others in Polyamorous relationships.
-Hierarchy appears in financial arrangements, time spent together, who we go on holiday with or bring to family or work events.
+Hierarchy is used to describe the ways in which we prioritise one or more partners over others in polyamorous relationships.
+Hierarchy can show itself in financial arrangements, time spent together, who we go on holiday with or bring to family or work events.
 Often, it is defined in terms of who we choose to live with (nesting partner).
-In a hierarchical relationship, some people agree to their partner having a ‘veto’ power over who they can or cannot date.
+In some hierarchical relationships there is an agreement to allow a partner to have a ‘veto’ power over who they can or cannot date and to put a stop to an existing connection.

-Regardless of the type of hierarchy, always inform new potential partners of exactly what agreements you have made with your partner/s.
-If your partner has any kind of veto power, communicate that clearly and early.
+If your partner has any kind of veto power, you need to communicate that clearly and early as well as inquiring why this is needed in the first place.
 If there are certain activities that are reserved to the hierarchical relationship, lead with that as soon as you feel that this new connection has long term potential.
 If you are only wanting casual, short term connections, lead with that.

 Communicating with your partner in a manner that focuses your experience using statements that begin with ‘I’, instead of ‘you’.
 This serves to reduce tension and avoid getting into a dynamic of blame and accusations.